gamemanual0/gm0/source/docs/software/tutorials/encoders.rst

         public class EncoderOpmode extends LinearOpMode {
             @Override
             public void runOpMode() throws InterruptedException {
-                //Find a motor in the hardware map named "Arm Motor" DcMotor motor = hardwareMap.dcMotor.get("Arm Motor");
+                // Find a motor in the hardware map named "Arm Motor" DcMotor motor = hardwareMap.dcMotor.get("Arm Motor");

-                //Reset the motor encoder so that it reads zero ticks motor.setMode(DcMotor.RunMode.STOP_AND_RESET_ENCODER);
+                // Reset the motor encoder so that it reads zero ticks motor.setMode(DcMotor.RunMode.STOP_AND_RESET_ENCODER);

-                //Turn the motor back on, required if you use STOP_AND_RESET_ENCODER motor.setMode(DcMotor.RunMode.RUN_WITHOUT_ENCODER);
+                // Turn the motor back on, required if you use STOP_AND_RESET_ENCODER motor.setMode(DcMotor.RunMode.RUN_WITHOUT_ENCODER);

                 waitForStart();

                 while (opModeIsActive()) {
-                    //Get the current position of the motor int position = motor.getCurrentPosition();
+                    // Get the current position of the motor int position = motor.getCurrentPosition();

-                    //Show the position of the motor on telemetry telemetry.addData("Encoder Position", position);
+                    // Show the position of the motor on telemetry telemetry.addData("Encoder Position", position);
                     telemetry.update();
                 }